White House meeting with top pharmaceutical executives called off

 Explainer: Trump's plan to cut drug priceshttps://www.reuters.com/article/us-usa-trump-drugprices-explainer/explainer-trumps-plan-to-cut-drug-prices-idUSKCN24S19W

-(Reporting by Vishwadha Chander in Bengaluru and Steve Holland in Washington D.C.; Editing by Anil D'Silva)
+(Reporting by Vishwadha Chander in Bengaluru, Steve Holland in Washington D.C. and Carl O'Donnell in New York; Editing by Anil D'Silva)

 ((Vishwadha.Chander@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 6132;))